 The Ultimate Ears Roll 2 has an IPX7 rating, meaning submerging it in up to 3 feet of water for about half an hour, so your daily showers won't affect it at all.
 Plus, on the back, it comes with a bungee cord loop.
 It's easy to wrap or tie the speaker around your curtain rod or showerhead, so it stays out of your way while you're headbanging in the shower.

 Play it loud, play it proud

-I have used a lot of portable Bluetooth speakers over the years, and I have always loved Ultimate Ears speakers.
+I have used a lot of the best iPod touch Bluetooth speakers over the years, and I have always loved Ultimate Ears.
 The Boom 3 has everything you could want in a Bluetooth speaker, great range, decent battery life, and quality audio.
 Plus, the ability to pair more than one together with the PartyUP feature is a nice, handy tricky if you want to up the volume at your next party.

 I would be remiss if I didn't mention the Sbode Bluetooth Speaker.
 While it may not match our top pick, its 15-hour battery life, AUX input, and IPX6 rating make it versatile.
 Plus, it's the only speaker with FM radio built-in, which is a nice touch for those of us who like to listen to their favorite station.

 Lastly, if you're looking for the best sound and cost isn't an issue, the Bose SoundLink Revovle+ truly is a fantastic speaker.
 Yes, it's larger than almost every option on the list, but its 16-hour battery life more than makes up for its bulky nature.
 Of course, no IP rating, so it's a little more delicate than others on the list.

 We may earn a commission for purchases using our links.
 Learn more.

 It's essential to get a portable charger for your new iPod touch.
 Here are some of our favorites to get the job done.